2019, Vol. 6 Issue 2, Part A

 How to cite this article:

-Damir Suljević, Muhamed Fočak and Filip Filipić.
+Damir Suljević, Muhamed Fočak, Filip Filipić.
 Atypical co-localization of snail neurons: impact of season or impaired nerve system?.
-International Journal of Fauna and Biological Studies.
-2019; 6(2): 12-16.
+Int J Fauna Biol Stud 2019;6(2):12-16.